Green Tea French Macarons

 • Egg Whites: You'll need large egg whites, I always recommend weighing these for the best results.

-• Matcha Powder: I'm using Suncore Foods Organic Premium Midori Jade Matcha Supercolor Powder, but you can also just use matcha powder.
+• Matcha Powder: I'm using Suncore Foods Organic Premium Midori Jade Matcha Supercolor Powder, but you can also just use matcha powder, they are the same!

 • Butter: I use Organic Valley Salted Butter for the filling.
 Just be sure to use a high quality butter you like.